 - 1. Arson; - 2.
 Attempting to incite or produce imminent violence directed against another person because of his or her race, color, religion, ancestry, national origin, disability, gender or sexual orientation by making or transmitting or causing or allowing to be transmitted, any telephonic, computerized or electronic message; - 3.
-Attempting to incite or produce imminent violence directed against another person because of his or her race, color, religion, ancestry, national origin, disability, gender or sexual orientation by broadcasting, publishing or distributing or causing or allowing to be broadcast, published or distributed, any message or material; - 4.
-Cheating; - 5.
-Conduct that threatens or jeopardizes the safety of others; - 6.
-Cutting class or sleeping, refusing to work in class; - 7.
-Disruption of the educational process or operation of the school, including, but not limited to disruptions caused by student walkouts or refusal to attend their scheduled instructional activities; - 8.
-Extortion; - 9.
-Failure to attend assigned detention, alternative school or other disciplinary assignment without approval;
+Attempting to incite or produce imminent violence directed against another person because of his or her race, color, religion, ancestry, national origin, disability, gender or sexual orientation by broadcasting, publishing or distributing or causing or allowing to be broadcast, published or distributed, any message or material;

+- 4. Cheating;

+- 5. Conduct that threatens or jeopardizes the safety of others;

+- 6. Cutting class or sleeping, refusing to work in class;

+- 7. Disruption of the educational process or operation of the school, including, but not limited to disruptions caused by student walkouts or refusal to attend their scheduled instructional activities;

+- 8. Extortion;

+- 9. Failure to attend assigned detention, alternative school or other disciplinary assignment without approval;

 - 10. Failure to comply with state immunization records;

 - 11. False reports or false calls;

 - 12. Fighting;

 - 13. Forgery;

 - 14. Gambling;

 - 15. Harassment, intimidation, and bullying, including gestures, written or verbal expression, electronic communication or physical acts;

 - 16. Hazings (initiations) in connection with any school activity;

 - 17. Immorality;

 - 18. Inappropriate attire;

 - 19. Inappropriate behavior or gestures;

 - 20. Inappropriate public behavior;

 - 21. Indecent exposure;

 - 22. Intimidation or harassment because of race, color, religion, ancestry, national origin, disability, gender or sexual orientation, including but not limited to: (a) assault and battery; (b) damage, destruction, vandalism or defacing any real or personal property; or threatening, by word or act, the acts identified in (a) or (b);

 - 23. Obscene language;

 - 24. Physical or verbal abuse;

-- 25. Plagiarism;

-- 26. Possession of a caustic substance:

-- 27. Possession of obscene materials;

-- 28. Possession, threat or use of a dangerous weapon and related instrumentalities (i.e., bullets, shells, gun powder, pellets, etc.);

-- 29. Possession, use, manufacture, distribution, sale, purchase, conspiracy to sell, distribute, or possess or being in the chain of sale or distribution or being under the influence of alcoholic beverages, low-point beer (as defined by law, i.e., 3.2 beer), illegal chemical substances or any substance represented to be an alcoholic beverage, low-point beer or illegal chemical substance, regardless of its actual content;

-- 30. Possession of illegal and/or drug related paraphernalia;

-- 31. Profanity; - 32.
+- 25. Plagiarism; - 26.
+Possession of a caustic substance; - 27.
+Possession of obscene materials; - 28.
+Possession, threat or use of a dangerous weapon and related instrumentalities (i.e., bullets, shells, gun powder, pellets, etc.); - 29.
+Possession, use, manufacture, distribution, sale, purchase, conspiracy to sell, distribute, or possess or being in the chain of sale or distribution or being under the influence of alcoholic beverages, low-point beer (as defined by law, i.e., 3.2 beer), illegal chemical substances or any substance represented to be an alcoholic beverage, low-point beer or illegal chemical substance, regardless of its actual content; - 30.
+Possession of illegal and/or drug related paraphernalia; - 31.
+Profanity; - 32.
 Sexual or other harassment of individuals including, but not limited to, students, school employees, volunteers; - 33.
 Theft; - 34.
 Threatening behavior, including gestures, written or verbal expression, electronic communication or physical acts; - 35.
 Truancy; - 36.
 Use or possession of tobacco in any form; use or possession of e-cigarette in any form - 37.
 Use or possession of missing or stolen property if property is reasonably suspected to have been taken from a student, a school employee, or the school; - 38.
 Using racial, religious, ethnic, sexual, gender or disability-related epithets; - 39.
-Vandalism; - 40.
+Vandalism: Any student (or person) that vandalizes the school building or any school property will be subject to the following discipline: - A. Restitution for any/all damages - B. Suspension for the remainder of the school year and potentially the following semester - C. Not allowed to participate in any school activity, event, or function - 40.
 Violation of the Board of Education policies, rules or regulations or violation of school rules and regulations; - 41.
 Vulgarity; - 42.
 Willful damage to school property; and - 43.
 Willful disobedience of a directive of any school official.